 Types of Honey

 There are a huge variety of honey in the market and instead its sensible to focus on whether it is raw or a pasteurized form.
-Certain brands process honeys at such high temperatures in which crucial nutrients are lost just for appearance and convenience.
+Certain brands process honeys at such high temperatures in which crucial nutrients are lost just for the appearance and convenience.

 Raw honey will always have its beneficial properties intact and are not processed with high temperatures to keep the nutrients safe.
 It has vital vitamins and minerals in place.
 To really view raw honey, you can simply check how runny it is, so if it is quite thick and it should have slightly grainy texture will show this.
 The color should not be too bright and instead be somewhat dull.